Alias Grace: Plot summary

 Grace Marks, the convicted murderess, has been hired out from prison to serve as a domestic servant in the home of the Governor of the penitentiary.
 A committee of gentlemen and ladies from the Methodist church, led by the minister, hopes to have her pardoned and released.
-Grace cannot remember what happened on the day of the murders, and she exhibits symptoms of hysteria, so the minister hires Dr. Simon Jordan, a psychiatrist, to interview her, hoping he will find her to be a hysteric, and not a criminal.
+Grace cannot remember what happened on the day of the murders, and she exhibits symptoms of hysteria, so the minister hires Dr. Simon Jordan, a psychiatrist, to interview her, hoping he will find her to be an hysteric, and not a criminal.
 An arrangement is made so that Jordan will interview Grace during afternoons in the sewing room in the governor's mansion.

 Jordan tries to lead Grace into talking about her dreams and her memories, but she evades his suggestions, so he asks her to start at the beginning, and she proceeds to tell him the story of her life.
 Grace tells of early childhood in Ireland where her father was often drunk and her mother often pregnant and Grace had to take care of the younger children.
 She tells the doctor details of the filthy crowded conditions in the hold of the ship where her mother sickened and died.
 In Canada, because her father continued to spend his earnings on alcohol, she and the children nearly starved and with her mother gone, Grace's father began abusing her and even at one point attempted to rape her.
 Jordan listens but is impatient, viewing her early privations and abuse as irrelevant to the case.

 As a serving girl, Grace tells the doctor how she met Mary Whitney, then her roommate and only friend.
 Mary taught Grace how to act the role of a servant, and joked with her about the family's upper class airs, when nobody else was listening.
 Giving motherly advice on how to stay out of trouble with young men, Mary told her "if there is a ring, there had better be a parson".
 Mary herself became pregnant – presumably by a son of the family – and died from a botched abortion.
 Grace had helped Mary get home and into bed, but awoke the next morning to find Mary dead.
 Grace was troubled afterwards by the idea that she should have opened the window during the night when Mary died to let her soul out.